PROVISIONALLY LICENSED CLINICAL SOCIAL WORKER & THERAPIST

 No matter where you’re starting from, I aim to meet you with gentleness, curiosity, and deep respect.

-A sprig of eucalyptus with multiple greenish-gray leaves
+A sprig of eucalyptus leaves with round, pale green leaves on a transparent background.